kubestellar/kubestellar/docs/content/v0.20/architecture.md

 **WantSingletonReportedState**:
-currently it is the user's responsibility to make sure that a binding-policy that sets `WantSingletonReportedState` to true is not in conflict with other binding-policies, and that the binding-policy selects only a single cluster.
+currently it is the user's responsibility to make sure that a binding-policy that sets `WantSingletonReportedState` to true is not in conflict with other binding-policies that do the same, and that the binding-policy selects only a single cluster.

 There are other event flows, based on the object GVK and type of event.